Onychogomphus forcipatus: Distribution

-This quite common and widespread dragonfly is present in most of Europe, in North Africa (Algeria, Morocco, Tunisia), in Armenia, Azerbaijan, Iran, Kazakhstan, Lithuania and Turkmenistan.
+This quite common and widespread dragonfly is present in most of Europe, in North Africa (Algeria, Morocco, Tunisia), and in West/Central Asia (Armenia, Azerbaijan, Iran, Kazakhstan, and Turkmenistan).

 Habitat

 These dragonflies usually inhabit clean rivers with a little faster running water and gravel or sandy banks.
 Occasionally they are also present at large lakes.

 Description

 The adults of Onychogomphus forcipatus grow up to 6 cm long, with a wingspan of 5.5–7.5 cm.
 The eyes of these medium-sized dragonflies are widely separated and grey-to-green.
 The two black lines on the side of the thorax are relatively narrow and touch the midline.
 It has a yellow line on the vertex and two cells above the anal triangle.
 The abdomen in males is fitted with three hooks of large size (anal appendages).
 Cercoids may be dark and have a subterminal tooth.
 The base of the hindwing is angled in males and rounded in females.

 This species is rather similar to Onychogomphus uncatus.
 The two species can be distinguished on the basis of the shape and extension of the black markings, especially on the thorax and on the last abdominal segments.